VRConservation/geosp/chapters/06_sql.md

 ## DuckDB

 We'll use [DuckDB](https://duckdb.org/) for examples in this chapter.
 The software is easy to install (takes seconds), fast, works seamlessly with many programming languages, including Python, R, and Javascript, and works without fuss.
-DuckDB also has a spatial extension to perform queries and analysis of geospatial data that we will look at in this chapter.
+DuckDB also has a spatial extension to perform queries and analyze geospatial data, which we will look at in this chapter.
 The big advantage of DuckDB is its speed in processing large datasets

-A special thank you to Quisheng Wu for the DuckDB tutorials/lectures from his [Geog-414 course](https://geog-414.gishub.org/), which has excellent tutorials on Python, Earth Engine, DuckDB, and PostGIS.
+A special thank you to Quisheng Wu for the DuckDB tutorials/lectures from his [Geog-414 course](https://geog-414.gishub.org/).
+The course is highly recommended and includes tutorials on Python, Earth Engine, DuckDB, and PostGIS.

 ## Installation